 You can climb the mountain in different ways.
 The easiest way to get the closest to the top is bus 27 to grab and get off at bus stop Busulo Juhasz (Citadel).
 Here you can walk 600 meters to the top.

-We went for the adventure and took the climb from the Cave church to above the hills in the park and stairs up.
-A big challenge for your condition, but if you’re healthy, this is a great thing to do.
-The nice thing about this is that you also have views at different heights, which are super to enjoy and rest in between.
-I would definitely bring a water bottle and something to eat.
-We took 30 minutes for a quiet walk to get from the Cave church to the citadel with the statue of liberty.
-Wow, you’re really going to be rewarded with spectacular panoramic views!
+We went for the adventure and took the climb from the cave church to above the slopes in the park and stairs up.
+A big challenge for Your condition, but if you're healthy, this is fine to do.
+The nice thing about this is that you also have views at different heights, which are super to to enjoy and rest in between.
+I would definitely have a water bottle and something to eat.
+We took 30 minutes to get from the cave church to the citadel with the statue of liberty quiet to walk.
+Wow, you're really going to be rewarded with spectacular panoramic views!

-With small children or with a buggy, the climb may be too heavy due to the many steps.
-An alternative for children is the playground, which lies between the Cave church and the citadel while it is on the route to the top.
+With small children or with buggy, the climb may be too heavy and not too then with the steps.
+An alternative to children is the playground, which lies between the cave church and the citadel in and on the route to the Top.
 Here are several slides and climbing possibilities.
-It can not missing with the sound of children.
+It is not too lack the children's sounds.

 Grand Market Hall

-The Grand Market Hall, is located on the Pest side in the Jewish quarter.
+The Grote Markthal, is located on the Pest side in the Jewish quarter.
 A great-to-do & taste location to visit.
 It is recommended to visit this market hall early and store some food and drinks on the go.
-Nice combination with the Gellért Hill.
-This is about a 10-minute walk via the Liberty Bridge to the Cave church.
-In 2006, CNN Travel declared Europe’s most beautiful market hall.
+Nice combination with the Gellértheuvel.
+This is about a 10-minute walk via the Freedom Bridge to the cave church.
+In 2006, CNN Travel declared europe's most beautiful market hall.
 The market hall is from 1897, formerly there was another channel where market traders came in.
-In the mid-1990’s, the Grand Market Hall was renovated and the canal was removed.
-Nowadays you can buy goods every day from 06:00 hrs. except not on Sundays.
+In the mid-1990s, the market hall was renovated and the canal was removed.
+Nowadays you can run errands every day from 06:00, except not on Sundays.

-Advice: First walk past all stalls and let all the smells and colors come at you before you buy something.
-Downstairs fresh vegetables, fruits, spices, sweets and drinks are sold and on the first floor you will mainly find souvenir shops and food shops.
-It is said that because of the high price you should not buy your souvenirs here, but you can buy food and drink products.
+Tip: First walk past all stalls and let all the smells and colors come at you before you buy something.
+Downstairs fresh vegetables, fruits, spices, sweets and drinks are sold and on the first floor you will mainly find souvenir shops and eateries.
+It is said that because of the high price you should not buy your souvenirs, but food and drink products do.

-It is a beautiful building, which is based on the same building style as the Matthias Church.
+It is a beautiful building, which is based on the same style as the Matthias Church.
 I noticed that right away from the colored roof tiles.
 Once inside you have all kinds of stalls with food and drinks on either side.
 My eye fell on the chocolate stall, which is reasonably close to the entrance.
-Mmm all kinds of flavors of chocolate are for sale here and I could obviously not resist the temptation to buy some of it, yummy yummy.
+Mmm all kinds of flavors of chocolate are for sale here and I could obviously not resist the temptation to buy some of it, jammie jammie.

-Do you want to make goulash and use traditional Hungarian paprika powder?
+Do you want to strike for traditional Hungarian paprika powder for in the goulash?
 Then I recommend buying it here just like the Hungarians.